-Nasal suction both nares (3-5 seconds) with an appropriate device and apply oxygen as required.
-If distress continues, repeat nasopharyngeal suction with an appropriately sized and lubricated suction catheter x 1, for 3-5 seconds.
+Nasal suction both nares (3-5 seconds) with an appropriately sized and lubricated suction catheter and apply oxygen as required.
+If distress continues, repeat nasopharyngeal suction for 3-5 seconds.

 NOTE: Repeated and prolonged suctioning could cause hypoxia and bradycardia.